 Marvel at colorful canyons, valleys and waterfalls while hiking the 35.5-kilometer Napali Coast.
 Crystal-clear, turquoise waters invite snorkeling in the Molokini Crater off the coast of Maui.
 Take a surfing lesson to ride the waves at popular Waikiki Beach or trek to the less-traveled island of Lanai to visit the Kaunolu Village Site, a prehistoric Hawaiian fishing village.
 On Kauai, try waterfall rappelling, tubing through old sugar plantation chutes or kayaking the serene Wailua River amid ancient mountains and rainforests.
 Off the Kohala Coast of Hawaii, December through April, take a whale-watching cruise at sunset and listen to whale songs on an underwater hydrophone.

 Only in Hawaii

-For a taste of classic Hawaii, take a private hula dance lesson at your hotel or at the Hawaii Hula Company.
+For a taste of classic Hawaii, take a private hula dance lesson and learn to make leis with the Hawaii Hula Company.
 In the spring, the Merrie Monarch Festival gathers the best hula groups for a visually spectacular competition and other traditional cultural activities.
-You’ll find slack-key guitarists (kī hō‘alu) performing at the Outrigger Reef on the Beach in Waikiki or the Outrigger Waikiki on the Beach.
-The Bishop Museum in Honolulu features comprehensive exhibits on Hawaiian culture and houses the world’s largest collection of Polynesian artifacts, and the Polynesian Cultural Center on Oahu’s northeast coast offers visitors an authentic luau dinner and show.
+You’ll find slack-key guitarists, known as ki hoalu, performing at the Outrigger resorts in Waikiki; there’s also a Slack Key Festival in Kona every September.
+The Bishop Museum in Honolulu houses the world’s largest collection of Polynesian artifacts, and the Polynesian Cultural Center on Oahu’s northeast coast offers visitors an authentic luau dinner and show.
 The island of Molokai is home to the Kalaupapa National Historical Park, which preserves the leprosy colonies that operated there until 1969, near the tallest sea cliffs in the world.